ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 (b) avoids the mental burdens of programming such as control flow, data dependencies, and data structures.
-Estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is over 50 times the number of software developers world wide [THIB2013].
+Over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is over 50 times the number of software developers world wide [THIB2013].